johannschopplich/nuxt-gtag/README.md

       page_title: 'My Custom Page Title'
     },

-    // Or use the tags option to send data to multiple destinations
+    // To send data to multiple destinations, use this option
     tags: [
       'GT-XXXXXX', // Google Ads and GA4
-      'DC-ZZZZZZ' // Floodlight
+      'DC-ZZZZZZZZZZ' // Floodlight
     ]
   }
 })